slk500/culturevein-clojure/README.md

 # culturevein

-working project is here https://culturevein.com
+working project is online https://culturevein.com

 rewrite from angular to clojurescript

+to run 'clojure -M:fig:build'